amrmarey15/amrmarey15.github.io/_pages/cv.md

 Service and leadership
 ======
-* Currently signed in to 43 different slack teams
+* Independent tutor with experience tutoring students ranging from Grade 3 to undergraduates.